-How to create and execute a preventive maintenance program within facilities:
+How to create and execute a preventative maintenance program within facilities:

 - Create a binder or notebook that will keep record of the condition of the facility for the managers to review.